-Since the mid-70s Helen has also become well-known as a Russian translator in the theatre, working with British playwrights on new versions of Russian plays.
+Since the mid-70s Helen has also become well-known as a Russian literary translator in the theatre, working with British playwrights on new versions of Russian plays.
 She has translated all seven of Chekhov’s plays, including Ivanov for Tom Stoppard which was a critical success at the Donmar Season at Wyndham’s in 2008.
 She was also Russian consultant to the National Theatre’s Tom Stoppard trilogy, The Coast of Utopia.
-Helen’s 2017 book Victoria: The Heart and Mind of a Young Queen is the official companion to the Masterpiece Presentation on PBS.
+Helen’s 2017 book Victoria: The Heart and Mind of a Young Queen was the official companion to the ITV Victoria/Masterpiece Presentation on PBS.

 Over the last twenty years or more Helen has also worked extensively in radio broadcasting, appearing on BBC Radio 4’s Woman’s Hour, Start The Week, and Today Program, as well as numerous radio chat shows, on BBC1’s The One Show, Channel 4’s Walking Through History and as a talking head on several Lucy Worsley’s historical TV series.
 She gives frequent lectures at regional literary festivals and high-profile public events, anywhere from the V&A and Kensington Palace to addressing Citigroup at Canary Wharf.
 She has also lectured in the USA – Chicago, LA, San Francisco, Philadelphia, New Orleans and especially New York – on her various books.